Lansing, Minnesota

-Lansing is a census-designated place and unincorporated community in Lansing Township, Mower County, Minnesota, United States.
-Its population was 181 as of the 2010 census.
+Lansing is an unincorporated community and census-designated place (CDP) in Lansing Township, Mower County, Minnesota, United States.
+Its population was 132 as of the 2020 census.

+History

 Lansing was platted in 1858, and named after Lansing, Michigan.
 A post office has been in operation at Lansing since 1857.

+Geography

+Lansing is in northwestern Mower County, in the northeast part of Lansing Township.
+It is bordered to the east by the Cedar River, a south-flowing tributary of the Iowa River.
+The community is 6 mi north of Austin, the Mower county seat.

+According to the U.S. Census Bureau, the Lansing CDP has an area of 0.79 sqmi, all land.